yellow brick ramble dot com

 The Wizard of Oz (1933)

-This 8 minute cartoon was not only the first animated version of The Wizard of Oz, but also the first film version to depict Kansas as black & white and Oz in color.
+This 8 minute cartoon was not only the first animated version of The Wizard of Oz, but also the first film version to depict Kansas as black & white and then Oz in color.
 I got a little bit of Logan's DNA from the sawhorses in the parade scene!

 💎

-twitter feed tumblr patreon tv tropes rss feed Contact me!
+bluesky feed tumblr patreon tv tropes rss feed Contact me!